 Students have the option of focusing their course work on a particular religious tradition (such as Judaism, Buddhism or Islam), historical complex (such as religion in the Modern West or South Asian Religion) or approved thematic approaches (such as Religion and Social Science, Religion, Gender and Sexuality, or Religion and the Arts).
 Approved thematic areas depend on available faculty and course offerings.

 REQUIREMENTS: 6 courses (24 credits)

 Students may count one non-letter-graded course taken at Harvard for secondary field credit.
-Courses from study abroad, Harvard Summer School, or other Harvard schools may be counted toward the secondary field, with the approval of the Director of Undergraduate Studies.
+Courses from study abroad, Harvard Summer School, or other Harvard schools may be counted toward the secondary field, with the advanced approval of the Director of Undergraduate Studies.
 The decision whether to grant students pursuing a secondary field in religion preference in access to seminars will be left to individual professors.

 ADVISING RESOURCES AND EXPECTATIONS

 Students interested in pursuing a Secondary Field should contact the Director of Undergraduate Studies to schedule an advising conversation, which is expected of all Secondary Field students.
 Please contact Courtney Bickel Lamberth (617-495-2085; firstname.lastname@example.org).